bitgn/sample-agents/README.md

 # BitGN Platform Samples

 This repository contains sample agents for the [BitGN Platform](https://bitgn.com).
-Sample agents use SDKs that are audo-generated from the [BitGN Schema](https://buf.build/bitgn/api).
+Sample agents use SDKs that are auto-generated from the [BitGN Schema](https://buf.build/bitgn/api).

 ## Sandbox

-Sandbox is a test environment with a few sample tasks, where an agent helps to manage personal information system within Obsidian Vault.
-Running this environment doesn't require BitGN API Key, so it is a goot start.
+Sandbox is a test environment with a few sample tasks, where an agent helps to manage a personal information system within Obsidian Vault.
+Running this environment doesn't require BitGN API Key, so it is a good start.

 Source code: [Sandbox Agent (Python)](sandbox/py)